top of page

 SUMMER SOMATICS SERIES

-Karlovsky & Company Dance addresses the needs of body-mind
+Karlovsky & Company Dance addresses the needs of bodymind

-of weekly somatic movement workshops.
+somatic movement workshops.

 Restore | Balance | Energize